Seacoast Biological Station

 Since 2005, the ERS is involved in growing the biomass for biofuel; pioneer plantations of certified willows – varieties developed in Sweden and selected species and forms of willows of local origin – have been introduced, and research on breeding and growing technologies, productivity and application for commercialization of willow plantations has been conducted.

-Currently, the ERS is undergoing changes, and the creation of the state-of-the-art infrastructure for the needs of NRC researchers, mainly botanists, pursuing scientific research, studies and technological development is in progress.
-Located in the urban area, the ERS has a great potential not only for the development of scientific and experimental activities but also for meeting public needs in the areas of education and recreation and for different commercial goals.
+Currently, the FES is undergoing changes, and the creation of the state-of-the-art infrastructure for the needs of NRC researchers, mainly botanists, pursuing scientific research, studies and technological development is in progress.
+Located in the urban area, the FES has a great potential not only for the development of scientific and experimental activities but also for meeting public needs in the areas of education and recreation and for different commercial goals.

 ×